Child Care Centers

 Child care centers must meet the majority of the environmental safety requirements mandated by national codes and standards.
 GSA child care centers must be in compliance with state licensing regulations, accreditation regulations by the National Association for the Education of Young Children (NAEYC), and GSA's Child Care Center Design Guide.
 Before the building, renovation, new occupation, or after a national disaster, centers must undergo an environmental audit.
 Conducting an audit ensures that the building is safe for the children as well as adults, teachers or guardians that occupy the building throughout the day.

-For more information on federal federal policies concerning children's health, see EO 13045: Protection of Children From Environmental Health Risks and Safety Risks.
+For more information on federal federal policies concerning children's health, see EO 13045: Protection of Children From Environmental Health Risks and Safety Risks at GPO.gov.

 All-existing interior and exterior surfaces of the center, including play yard equipment, must be tested for lead-based paint according to the Department of Housing and Urban Development (HUD) guidelines and GSA's Child Care Center Design Guide.
 Water sources must be tested prior to substantial project completion and occupancy of building against EPA's Lead and Copper Rule: A Quick Reference Guide for Schools and Child Care Facilities.
 Site grounds for a building project will undergo a phase I environmental site assessment and, if potential contaminants are found, undergo a phase II assessment.
 If a phase II assessment is not needed, then soil must be tested for lead content.
 In the occurrence of excess contamination levels, ground remediation of the contaminated area is required before continuation of the project.